Several of my students have asked me for a “Breakup meditation” to get over someone.

 Plus, mindful breathing will help to reduce the effect of painful thoughts and memories, which is vital.

-Research by cognitive scientists at Columbia University using fMRI scans showed that people dwell on painful memories and thoughts after a breakup.
+Research by cognitive scientists at Columbia University using fMRI scans shows that people dwell on painful memories and thoughts after a breakup.

 Thinking of your ex causes parts of the brain to light-up.
 Specifically, thinking of your ex after a breakup causes your insula and anterior cingulate cortex to light up.
 Hence why breakups can feel like physical pain.